rhyslwells/Data-Archive/content/standardised/LLM.md

 Large [[Language Models]] (LLMs) are a type of artificial intelligence model that is designed to understand and generate human language.
 Key aspects of how they work include:

-- Word Vectors: LLMs represent words as long lists of numbers, known as word vectors ([[Vector Embedding|word embedding]]).
+- Word Vectors: LLMs represent words as long lists of numbers, known as word vectors ([[standardised/Vector Embedding|word embedding]]).
 - Neural Network Architecture: They are built on a neural network architecture known as the [[Transformer]].
 This architecture enables the model to identify relationships between words in a sentence, irrespective of their position in the sequence.
 - [[Transfer Learning]]: LLMs are trained using a technique known as transfer learning, where a pre-trained model is adapted to a specific task.